rkhullar/medium-articles/terraform/readme.md

 ### Terraform Intro
 Terraform allows us to define the infrastructure resources we need for an AWS project as `.tf` files with HashiCorp Language (HCL).
-One or mode terraform files within a folder is called a terraform module.
+One or more terraform files within a folder is called a terraform module.
 When you use terraform to create or update the infrastructure resources for your project, you generally run the following commands within your module:
 ```shell
 terraform init